-Madagascar hissing cockroaches, or "hissers," are dark reddish-brown to black, with a hard exoskeleton.
+Madagascar hissing cockroaches, otherwise known as "hissers," are a dark reddish-brown to black in color, with a hard exoskeleton.
 Unlike most cockroaches, they have no wings for flight or jumping.
-They compensate by being excellent, determined climbers who can even scale glass walls.
-They are one of about 20 species of large cockroaches on Madagascar, many of which are kept as exotic pets.
+They compensate by being determined excellent climbers who can even scale glass walls.
+They are only one of the roughly 20 species of cockroach on Madagascar, many of which are kept as exotic pets.

 Some U.S. states, including Florida, require individuals or institutions who want to keep hissers to have a special permit, whether for captive breeding colonies or even one lone hisser.
 Permits specify and advise keepers not to ever take the females, especially pregnant females, out of their habitats.
-This is required to prevent the inadvertent introduction of an invasive species into the local environment.
+This is required to prevent the inadvertent introduction of an invasive species into U.S. environments.

 The Hissing Sound

-A Madagascar hissing cockroach's hissing sound comes from openings in the insect's abdomen called spiracles.
-They force air through the spiracles to produce all of their hissing sounds; one is used to attract a mate, another is used when the cockroach is feeling threatened (known as the "disturbance" hiss), and the third is used when a male cockroach is preparing to attack another male.
+Hissers force air through the spiracles to produce all of their various hissing sounds; one call is used to attract a mate, another is used when the cockroach is feeling threatened (known as the "disturbance" hiss), and a third known hiss is a warning, used when a male cockroach is preparing to attack another male.

-A 10- to 15-gallon fish tank will house several Madagascar hissing cockroaches comfortably.
-Use a secure mesh lid; test it to make sure your determined climbers can't get out and double down by applying a thick coating of petroleum jelly to the first few inches of their habitat.
+A 5- to 10-gallon fish tank will house several Madagascar hissing cockroaches comfortably.
+Use a secure mesh lid.
+Also, make sure your determined climbers can't get out by applying a thick coating of petroleum jelly to the top few inches of the glass walls in the habitat.

-Aspen wood shavings, one to two inches deep, are a suitable substrate for hissers, who don't like cedar or pine.
-Provide some hiding places because hissers do not like bright light, provide only very subdued ambient lighting, and add some hiding places.
-They will be happy with hiding places as simple as cardboard rolls from toilet paper, pieces of cardboard egg cartons, cork bark, driftwood, and small cardboard boxes.
+Aspen wood shavings, one to two inches deep, are a suitable substrate for the hissers; avoid cedar or pine shavings which will make them sick.
+Because hissers do not like bright light, provide only very subdued ambient lighting, and add some hiding places.
+They will be happy with hiding places as simple as the cardboard rolls from toilet paper, pieces of cardboard egg cartons, cork bark, driftwood, and small cardboard boxes.